futurice/android-best-practices/README.md

 }
 ```

-Instead, make a `gradle.properties` file which should _not_ be added to the version control system:
+Instead, make a `gradle.properties` file which should NOT be added to the version control system:

 ```
 KEYSTORE_PASSWORD=password123